itthinx/woocommerce-coupon-shortcodes/readme.txt

 == Upgrade Notice ==

-This release has been tested with WordPress 4.9 and the current stable WooCommerce 3.3.5 as well as WooCommerce 3.4.0-beta.1
+This release has been tested with the latest versions of WordPress and WooCommerce.